Outdoor Emergency Care

 OEC for EMTs and Paramedics

 Current EMTs, advanced EMTs, and paramedics now have a fast-track to receiving an OEC technician card and joining NSP: patrollers and candidates who are also a current EMT, advanced EMT, or paramedic may receive an OEC technician card by passing the Modified Challenge course, which is comprised of the practical portion of the OEC exam.
-This course is available to be registered now and will cost $30 through Dec.
-31, 2019 (then the regular OEC cost of $60).
-If you wish to learn more about this option, please contact one of the OEC Supervisors below to find courses in your area.
+This course is available to be registered now and costs $60.
+If you wish to learn more about this option, please contact your patrol to find courses in your area.

 Outdoor First Care (OFC)